hannorein/rebound/docs/chaos.md

     vc = sim.var_config[0]
     log_x = vc.particles[0] + vc.lrescale // log of x coordinate of variational particle

-Note that above the  calculations involving the rescaling factors have been done in log space as floating point numbers cannot be used to represent number larger than $10^{308}$.
+Note that above the  calculations involving the rescaling factors have been done in log space as floating point numbers cannot be used to represent a number larger than $10^{308}$.
 For a more complete example, check out the [iPython Variational Equation example](ipython_examples/VariationalEquations.ipynb).